Judicial review of the detention order

 Italy

-Country Report: Judicial review of the detention order Last updated: 10/07/24
+Country Report: Judicial review of the detention order Last updated: 04/09/25

 Author

-Asylum seekers should not be sent to CPR before they have had the possibility to apply for asylum, due to lack of proper information on the asylum procedure or because they are denied access to the procedure (see Registration).
+Asylum applicants should not be sent to CPR before they have had the possibility to apply for asylum, due to lack of proper information on the asylum procedure or because they are denied access to the procedure (see Registration).
 This however happens in practice.
 In this case, they are subject to the procedure for irregular migrants provided by the TUI until they are able to apply for asylum.
-In 2020, in several cases, the Civil Court of Trieste did not validate the detention of Tunisians asylum seekers who had already submitted an asylum application from the quarantine ship and whose application therefore could not be considered instrumental.[1]
-Similar decisions were adopted by the Civil Court of Torino in 2022, that acknowledged the non-instrumentality of the asylum claim, arguing, inter alia, that the information contained in the ‘foglio notizie’ signed by the asylum seeker at the time of disembarkation is not sufficient to justify an evaluation of unfoundedness of the application for international protection.
+In 2020, in several cases, the Civil Court of Trieste did not validate the detention of Tunisians asylum applicants who had already submitted an asylum application from the quarantine ship and whose application therefore could not be considered instrumental.[1]
+Similar decisions were adopted by the Civil Court of Torino in 2022, that acknowledged the non-instrumentality of the asylum claim, arguing, inter alia, that the information contained in the ‘foglio notizie’ signed by the asylum applicant at the time of disembarkation is not sufficient to justify an evaluation of unfoundedness of the application for international protection.
 In the specific case, the “foglio notizie” had been completed only nine days after disembarkation.[2]

-On this point, a recent judgement of the Court of Cassation established the insufficiency and irrelevance of what is contained in the “foglio notizie”, in the absence of a complete and effective information on international protection to all migrants brought to the hotspots, and not only to those who express the will to seek international protection.
+On this point, a recent judgement of November 2023 of the Court of Cassation established the insufficiency and irrelevance of what is contained in the “foglio notizie”, in the absence of a complete and effective information on international protection to all migrants brought to the hotspots, and not only to those who express the will to seek international protection.
 Moreover, the style clause usually inserted in the rejection decrees, according to which the foreigner “has been fully informed in accordance with Directive 2008/115/EC” is insufficient, as it is a mere stereotyped formula, lacking appropriate normative references and actual content.[3]

-The subsequent pronouncement of the Court of Cassation, in addition to reiterating what had already been expressed by the previous judgement, specified that the obligation of adequate information ‘subsists even in the case where the foreigner has not expressed the need to request international protection, given that silence or a possible declaration incompatible with the will to request it, which must in any case be clearly expressed and not by ambiguous formulas, cannot assume importance if it does not appear that the person has been fully informed beforehand’.[4]
+The subsequent pronouncement of the Court of Cassation, in March 2024, in addition to reiterating what had already been expressed by the previous judgement, specified that the obligation of adequate information ‘subsists even in the case where the foreigner has not expressed the need to request international protection, given that silence or a possible declaration incompatible with the will to request it, which must in any case be clearly expressed and not by ambiguous formulas, cannot assume importance if it does not appear that the person has been fully informed beforehand’.[4]

 The detention decision must be validated within 48 hours by the competent Magistrates’ Court (giudice di pace).
 After the initial period of detention of 90 days, the judge, upon the request by the Chief of the Questura, may prolong the detention in CPR for an additional 90 days.[7]
 After this first extension, the Questore may request one or more extensions of three months to a lower civil court, where it is decided by a Magistrates’ Court, up to a further period of 12 months in cases where, despite all reasonable efforts having been made, the removal operation has lasted longer because of the detainee’s lack of cooperation or delays in obtaining the necessary documentation from third countries.
 It follows that, following the recent amendments, the detention of an irregular migrant can last up to 18 months.
 The assessment concerning the duration of such an extension lies with the magistrate who decides on a case-by-case basis.
 The third-country national has the right to challenge the detention.
 The TUI, in fact, provides the right to appeal a detention order or an order extending detention.[8]

 Decree Law 113/2018, implemented by L 132/2018, has provided for the possibility of detention in premises other than CPR.
 According to the amended Article 13(5-bis) TUI, in case of unavailability of places in the CPR located in the district of the competent Court, the Magistrate, upon request by the Questura, and fixing by decree the hearing to validate the detention, may authorise the temporary stay of the foreigner in different and suitable structures in the availability of the Public Security Authority until the conclusion of the validation procedure.
-In case the unavailability of places in CPR remain even after the validation hearing, the Magistrate can authorise the stay in suitable places near the Border Police Office concerned until the effective removal and in any case not exceeding 48 hours following the validation hearing.[7]
+In case the unavailability of places in CPR remains even after the validation hearing, the Magistrate can authorise the stay in suitable places near the Border Police Office concerned until the effective removal and in any case not exceeding 48 hours following the validation hearing.[9]

 If, after being sent to a CPR or other places according to Article 13(5-bis) TUI, third-country nationals apply for asylum, they will be subject to detention pursuant to Article 6 of the Reception Decree.
-In these cases, the competence to the judicial review on the validation or extension of detention is up to the Specialised Section of the competent Civil Court, having regard to the place where the centre is located.[8]
+In these cases, the competence to the judicial review on the validation or extension of detention was up to the Specialised Section of the competent Civil Court, having regard to the place where the centre is located.[10]

-The Questore’s order related to the detention or the extension thereof shall be issued in writing, accompanied by an explanatory statement, and shall indicate that the applicant may submit to the court section responsible for validating the order, personally or with the aid of a lawyer, statements of defence.
-Such order shall be communicated to the applicant in the first language that the applicant has indicated or in a language that the applicant can reasonably understand.[9]
+The Questore’s order related to the detention, or the extension thereof shall be issued in writing, accompanied by an explanatory statement, and shall indicate that the applicant may submit to the court section responsible for validating the order, personally or with the aid of a lawyer, statements of defence.
+Such order shall be communicated to the applicant in the first language that the applicant has indicated or in a language that the applicant can reasonably understand.[14]

 According to the law, where possible, the applicant takes part in the hearing on the validation of detention by videoconference, allowing the lawyer to be present at the place where the applicant is located.
-The presence of a police officer should ensure that there are no impediments or limitations on the exercise of the asylum seeker’s rights.[10]
-The lawyer is thus forced to choose between being present next to the client or next to the judge at the validation hearing.[11]
+The presence of a police officer should ensure that there are no impediments or limitations on the exercise of the asylum applicant’s rights.[15]
+The lawyer is thus forced to choose between being present next to the client or next to the judge at the validation hearing.[16]

 The Questore shall transmit the relevant files to the competent judicial authority to validate the detention for a maximum period of 60 days, to allow the completion of procedure related to the examination of the asylum application.[17]
 However, the detention or the prolongation of detention shall not last beyond the time necessary for the examination of the asylum application under accelerated procedure,[18] unless additional detention grounds are present pursuant to Article 14 TUI.
 Any delays in the completion of the administrative procedures required for the examination of the asylum application, if not caused by the applicant, should not constitute valid ground for the extension of the detention.[19]